jbruening/Mqtt.LoadBalance/README.md

 load balancer pub lb/req/{topic} with contents as a uuid
 workers respond to lb/rsp/{group}/{wid}/{topic} with the uuid if they are available for work
 the load balancer then pubs the (message) to lb/work/{group}/{wid}/{topic} to all first responding workers in each group

+todo:
+if the client doesn't see suback, assume no lb and subscribe to {topic}. if it does later, unsubscribe from {topic}

+options of different types of load balancing per group (round robin)

+more 'configured' load balancer to skip the initial setup of load balancer, where it just knows the groups and topics beforehand